-Anthony completed his first degree in Sports Science at Liverpool John Moores University, graduating with First Class Honours.
-He went on to complete a postgraduate certificate of education (PGCE) at the University of Greenwich in 2004 and a year later attained a master's degree in Sport and Exercise Psychology (with Distinction) from Loughborough University.
-Anthony also conducted his doctoral studies at Loughborough University, and graduated with a PhD in 2011.
-Having briefly left Loughborough to be Senior Lecturer in Sport and Exercise Psychology at London Metropolitan University, he has since returned to join the School of Sport, Health and Exercise Sciences where he is now Senior Lecturer in Sport and Exercise Psychology.
+Anthony completed his first degree in Sports Science at Liverpool John Moores University, before completing a PGCE at the University of Greenwich in 2004.
+A year later, he attained a master's degree in Sport and Exercise Psychology from Loughborough University.
+Anthony also conducted his doctoral studies at Loughborough University and graduated with a PhD in 2011.
+He held lecturing roles at the University of Hertfordshire and London Metropolitan University before returning to the School of Sport, Exercise and Health Sciences in 2015 where he is now Senior Lecturer in Sport and Exercise Psychology.

 Selected grant funding